blue-luke/cka-crash-course/exercises/12-ingress/instructions.md

 7. Add an entry in `/etc/hosts` that maps the virtual node IP address to the host `hello-world.exposed`.
 8. Make a request to `http://hello-world.exposed`.
 You should see the message "Hello World".

+Tried using minikube
+Can't use curl
+Can't even port forward